MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 ## What story are you trying to tell?

 ### The Premise of this Exercise
 Let's pretend we want to a map for a journal article about the underpinnings of the distribution of cryptozoology sightings in the northeastern US and southeastern Canada, focusing on lake monsters.
-Central to your argument in this paper is the location of the monsters in relation to each other and lakes.
+Central to your argument in this paper is the location of the monsters and you want your readers to understand the relationship between the monster locations and also their location on the planet.
 In our imaginary scenario, we plan to submit our paper to one of the Nature journals.

 What's the story?
 What should readers learn from this map?
 What data do you need to tell that story effectively?

+The story I plan to tell is where are these monsters reported to live?
+What are their names?
+For reference, what lakes and states or provinces are they in?
+Your story might be different

 ## Download Data
+If you haven't already, download the workshop data from the [online repository](https://ucdavis.app.box.com/folder/123942289025)

+The data we have to work with today is:
+* LakeMonsters.gpkg - locations of lake monsters; global distribution
+* Lakes_GreatLakes-Area.gpkg - a clip of the Natural Earth Data lakes dataset for the Great Lakes and areas adjacent
+* US_CAN_Admin1.gpkg - a clip of the Natural Earth Data states and provinces data for the US and Canada

+Geopackage (.gpkg) is a single file, open vector format.
+We're using it today because it's one file per dataset (unlike Shapefile), which makes data management so much easier.
+See the README.txt file that comes with the data download for more details and sources of the data.

 ### Data Processing
 We'll be working with an international dataset of locations of lake monsters, the most famous of which is arguably Nessie who supposedly lives in Loch Ness in Scotland.
 This dataset was assembled from [Wikipedia's List of Lake Monsters](https://en.m.wikipedia.org/wiki/List_of_lake_monsters).
-The lake names were geocoded (you can find the R script that I wrote to process the data in the script folder of this repo), then exported to a geopackage file.
+The lake names were geocoded (you can find the R script that I wrote to process the data in the [r_scripts](//r_scripts) folder of this repo), then exported to a geopackage file.
 Why did I process this data for you?
 It took a few hours to do and requires skills we are not focusing on in this workshop.

 <!---
 Other Possible data options